daronyondem/daron-english-blog/2017/CosmosDB-at-SQLSaturday-Istanbul.md

 Tags: cosmosdb, azure, sqlsaturday, istanbul
 ---

 Yesterday was the day of **SQL Saturday** for Istanbul.
 Thanks to an invitation from my RD peer [Koray Kocabaş](https://twitter.com/koraykocabas?lang=en) I had the chance to talk about CosmosDB.
+I should thank [Rimma Nehme](https://twitter.com/rimmanehme) as well, for her support getting my presentation content straight :)

 ![My CosmosDB session at SQL Saturday Istanbul](media/CosmosDB-at-SQLSaturday-Istanbul/cosmosdb-sqlsaturday.jpg)